Public

 Introduction

-This toolbox contains resources for managing access to private or state lands within wilderness areas, and access to valid occupancies.
-It further contains resources for the management of valid occupancies and the access to valid occupancies that may be located in wilderness areas.
-These are addressed in Sections 4(c) and Section 5 of the Wilderness Act of 1964, and apply to the ownership of real property, or an interest in property including valid mining claims.
-This toolbox does not address access related to permitted activities when they do not include ownership or legal interest in property, such as grazing access which is addressed in the Grazing Toolbox.
-Though access to mining claims is addressed here, management of mining activities is addressed in the Minerals Toolbox.
+The Inholdings and Other Occupancies Toolbox provides resources for managing access to private or state lands within wilderness areas, as well as access to valid occupancies.
+It also includes guidance for the management of valid occupancies themselves, which may be located within wilderness boundaries.
+These issues are addressed under Sections 4(c) and 5 of the Wilderness Act of 1964 and pertain to the ownership of real property or interests in property, including valid mining claims.

 Definitions